Dubstep: 2014–present: Decline in mainstream popularity

 Beginning in mid-2014, dubstep began to decline drastically in mainstream popularity, particularly in the United States, where many formerly successful dubstep artists became popular.
 Artists such as Skrillex, for instance, moved on to producing tracks for trap and pop artists, while artists such as Mount Kimbie and James Blake shifted their sounds from post-dubstep into more experimental or soulful electronic influenced music.
 Pioneers of dubstep such as Skream and Loefah moved away from the genre, moving on to other genres instead.
 Loefah stopped playing and producing dubstep and moved on to UK bass, founding his record label Swamp81 in the process.
 Skream shifted away from dubstep, choosing to instead produce and play house and techno music in his DJ sets and releasing various techno songs on Alan Fitzpatrick's record label We Are The Brave.

+2016–present: Colour bass

+Around the early to mid 2010s, a niche development of dubstep began to emerge which combines the aggression and impact of brostep with the rich tonality and musicality of melodic dubstep, drawing on the best elements of both sides and fusing tonality with mid-range bass sound design.
+Artists like 501, Subscape, and Gemini have experimented upon this style of production in the earlier 2010s.
+English dubstep producer Chime coined the term "colour bass'" describing this style of dubstep due to its focus on vibrant, bright and colourful production, and founded the record label Rushdown in 2016 to promote it.
+Despite the overall declining popularity of dubstep in mainstream culture, colour bass has been promoted by veteran electronic labels like Monstercat around the early 2020s, with artists like Skybreak, Ace Aura, and Chime himself finding success in producing colour bass music.